-Students take a compulsory core course and three one-semester options from existing Master's programmes within the Department, and write a dissertation.
-They also take a compulsory (non-assessed) research methods course.
-It is possible for students to opt for an option course from another Master's programme within the college, subject to the approval of the course convenor.
-Part-time students will normally take the research methods course, the core course, and one other option in their first year.
+Students take a compulsory core course and optional modules within the School, plus a dissertation.
+Students can take up to 30 credits in another HSS School or a University of London History Department.
+They also take HST7608 History in Action, a compulsory (non-assessed) research methods course.
+Part-time students will normally take HST7608, the core course, and one other option in their first year.
 They will normally begin work on their dissertation in the first year of study, but will register for the dissertation, and two other options courses, in the second year.